hundredrabbits/thebook/north_pacific_logbook.md

 Energy-dense legumes like lentils are cheap.
 We especially like whole brown lentils, because we can sprout them and cook them into meals.
 Sprouting them halves the cooking time.
 Cooking the meal in a pressure cooker further reduces cooking time, while saving on precious fuel.

 We keep a lot of shelf-stable tofu aboard, as it is a good source of calcium (when calcium-set) and protein.
 For iodine, we carry iodized salt and seaweed (wakame or [nori](#nori)).
-Other essentials, like omega-6 (LA, linoleic acid) we find in pumpkin seeds and sunflower seeds, while omega-3 (ALA, alpha-linoleic acid) are available in linseed and chia seeds.
+Other essentials, like omega-6 (LA, linoleic acid) we find in pumpkin seeds and sunflower seeds, while omega-3 (ALA, alpha-linolenic acid) are available in linseed and chia seeds.

 Staples like oats, rice and flour are available everywhere, but finding wholegrain versions (brown rice, oat groats and wheatberries) of these ingredients can be difficult.
 Stocking up large quantities of pre-ground wholegrain flour isn't a good idea, as it will go rancid.
 It's better to stock up on wheat berries and to grind them yourself with a mill.
 We crossed paths with a German boat in Fiji who did exactly that.
 Another way to make dough from wheat berries, is to sprout them.
 Sprouted wheat berries become soft, easy to grind, which can in turn become dough for your bread when mixed with other ingredients.
 We carry a small meat grinder on Pino, it's got a simple mechanism, is easy to clean and requires no power, but most importantly, it does a good job of pureeing sprouted grains.
 Meat grinders are cheaper, and easier to find in Thrift Stores than grain mills.